-Holy God, God of love, we also pray for family and friends who are suffering: those struggling physically or emotionally, those working to overcome mental illness; those facing challenges at home or at work; those grieving the death of a loved one. (...)
-Lord have mercy.
+Holy God, God of love, We pray for family and friends who are suffering: those struggling physically or emotionally, those working to overcome mental illness; those facing challenges at home or at work; those grieving the death of a loved one.
+Give them strength to recuperate, to find peace, and surround them with your love and compassion.